 #1: Walking An Hour A Day Gives You A Great Fitness Base

-If you walk an hour a day, you’ll be covering a distance of 3 to 4 miles or more per day, depending on how fast you walk.
+If you walk an hour every day, you’ll be covering a distance of 3 to 4 miles or more, depending on how fast you walk.

-If your knee is sore and you want to take a day off walking, you can probably handle a moderate-intensity 30-minute workout on a stationary bike without feeling out of breath.
+Or, if your knee is sore and you want to take a day off from your daily routine of walking, you can probably handle a moderate-intensity 30-minute workout on a stationary bike without feeling out of breath.

-Walking an hour a day builds your stamina, conditions your heart and lungs, and strengthens your legs so that you have a good foundation to handle physical activity.
+An hour of walking a day builds your stamina, conditions your heart and lungs, and strengthens your leg muscles so that you have a good foundation to handle physical activity.

 #2: Walking An Hour A Day Increases Your Aerobic Capacity

-The results from a large review of 32 studies investigating the effects of walking interventions on cardiovascular disease risk factors showed that walking interventions (20-60 minutes per day 2-7 days per week for a mean of 18 weeks) increased aerobic capacity (VO2 max) by 3.04 mL/kg/min.
+The results from a large review of 32 studies1Object, object. (n.d.).
+The effect of walking on risk factors for cardiovascular disease: An updated systematic review and meta-analysis of randomised control trials.
+Core.ac.uk. https://core.ac.uk/reader/185482381?utm_source=linkout investigating the effects of walking on cardiovascular disease risk factors showed that walking 20-60 minutes per day for 2-7 days per week for a mean of 18 weeks increased aerobic capacity (VO2 max) by 3.04 mL/kg/min.

 #3: Walking An Hour A Day Strengthens Your Muscles

-Walking using your hamstrings, glutes, quads, calves, and core to varying degrees, depending on the incline and speed at which you are walking.
-Walking uphill targets the hamstrings, calves, and glutes.
+Walking uses your hamstrings, glutes, quads, calves, and core to varying degrees, depending on the incline and speed at which you are walking.
+Walking uphill primarily targets the hamstrings, calves, and glutes.

-For example, studies have found that walking interventions (20-60 minutes per day 2-7 days per week for a mean of 18 weeks) reduced systolic blood pressure (-3.58 mm Hg) and diastolic blood pressure (-1.54 mm Hg).
+For example, studies have found that walking interventions (20-60 minutes per day 2-7 days per week for a mean of 18 weeks) reduced systolic blood pressure (-3.58 mm Hg) and diastolic blood pressure (-1.54 mm Hg).2Object, object. (n.d.).
+The effect of walking on risk factors for cardiovascular disease: An updated systematic review and meta-analysis of randomised control trials.
+Core.ac.uk. https://core.ac.uk/reader/185482381?utm_source=linkout

-In this way, walking an hour a day can reduce your risk of various lifestyle diseases, including hypertension, type 2 diabetes, obesity, and hypercholesterolemia (high cholesterol).
+In this way, regular walking for an hour a day can reduce your risk of various lifestyle diseases, including hypertension, type 2 diabetes, obesity, and hypercholesterolemia (high cholesterol), and improve overall health and wellness.

 #5: Walking An Hour A Day Can Help Maintain A Healthy Weight

-Many ask, can you lose weight by walking an hour a day?
-Physical activity like walking an hour a day burns calories so it can help you lose weight or maintain a healthy weight.
+Many ask, can I lose weight by walking 1 hour everyday?
+Physical activity like walking an hour a day will burn calories so it can help you lose weight or maintain a healthy weight.

 To lose one pound of stored body fat, you have to create a caloric deficit of roughly 3,500 calories.
 Therefore, to lose one pound of fat per week, you need to create a daily caloric deficit of 500 calories per day.